gw-kit/delta-coverage-plugin/README.md

 ## Gradle task description
 The plugin adds a task `deltaCoverage` that has no dependencies
-  * loads code coverage data specified by `deltaCoverageReport.jacocoExecFiles`
+  * loads code coverage data specified by `deltaCoverageReport.coverageBinaryFiles`
   * analyzes the coverage data and filters according to `diffSource.url`/`diffSource.file`
   * generates html report(if enabled: `reports.html = true`) to directory `reports.baseReportsDir`
   * checks coverage ratio if `violationRules` is specified.